 Triodos Investment Management has launched a whitepaper, ‘Impact investing through listed equities and bonds’, exploring these global megatrends and sustainability challenges.
-As an active impact investor, the subsidiary of Triodos Bank manages Socially Responsible Investment (SRI) Funds, such as the Triodos Sustainable Equity Fund and Sustainable Pioneer Fund, that are available to UK investors.
+As an active impact investor, the subsidiary of Triodos Bank manages Socially Responsible Investment (SRI) Funds, such as the Triodos Global Equities Impact Fund and Pioneer Impact Fund, that are available to UK investors.

 The market for socially responsible investing, or SRI as it’s often referred to, is continuing to grow rapidly, and is expected to be worth £48bn by 2027.
 However, with growing awareness and popularity of ‘impact investing’ comes a concern amongst some would-be investors about which funds truly align with their values and which might simply be labelled as a sustainable investment on the surface.

 To give some clarity in an increasingly crowded market, we spoke with Erik Breen, head of Triodos SRI funds (SICAV I) at Triodos Investment Management, to find out more about the Triodos approach:

 Why are ethical investments becoming more popular?

 Erik Breen: It’s tricky to pinpoint the cause exactly, but with an increased awareness of sustainability issues and a new generation of socially conscious millennial investors coming of age, there’s been a clear growth.
 Triodos Bank UK’s 2018 Annual Impact Investing survey suggested that we are on the cusp of accelerated growth over the next decade.